-BEAM-SD is dedicated to offering ongoing professional development and continuing education for primary care providers and school-based professionals across the state of South Dakota.
+BEAM-SD is dedicated to offering ongoing professional development and continuing education for primary care, school-based, and behavioral health professionals across the state of South Dakota.
 Education and training will be offered through the ECHO® (Extension for Community Health Outcomes) platform.
 The ECHO® platform will be used to increase knowledge, competence, and confidence in professionals supporting behavioral and mental health care for children and adolescents and their families.
 ECHO® includes learning and sharing best practices, mentorship through case-based learning, and professional discussions to support knowledge in practice.

 Providers and professionals are able to earn Continuing Medical Education (CME) credits and Continuing Education (CEU) credits by attending these training sessions.